braddmg/Genomics-E.coli/README.md

 done
 ```
 ## Phylogenomic analysis with GenFlow
 [GenFlow](https://github.com/braddmg/GenFlow) is a streamlined bioinformatic pipeline that combines several tools, including NCBI Datasets command-line, EDirect, Anvi’o, Prodigal, MAFFT, and FastTree, to provide users with an easy, one-command solution for performing phylogenomic and ANI analysis.
-In our case we employed the tool to compare our isolates with other reference strains belonging to phylogroups A, B1, B2, D1, E and F1.
-The genomes.txt file with the reference accession numbers is available in the repository.
+We used used the tool to compare isolates alongside reference strains from phylogroups A, B1, B2, D1, E, and F1.
+Reference genome accession numbers are available in genomes.txt file in the repository.
-Additionally, GenFlow uses anvio to remove contigs shorter than 1000bp and produce a new fasta file.

 ```bash
 #Genflow uses all fasta files in the directory
 GenFlow -g genomes.txt -G 0.8 -F 0.8 -t 32 -N
 ```
 ## MultiLocus sequence type
-MLST was assesed with [mlst](https://github.com/tseemann/mlst) software.
+MLST was performed with [mlst](https://github.com/tseemann/mlst) software.

 ```bash
 mlst *.fasta
 ```

 ## Serotype and Antimicrobial resistance genes identification with ABRicate
-We employed [ABRicate](https://github.com/tseemann/abricate) to identify the potential serotype of isolates based on lipopolysaccharide (O) and flagellar (H) surface antigen genes and to identify antibiotic resistance genes (ARGs) with the AMRFinder database (NCBI).
+We employed [ABRicate](https://github.com/tseemann/abricate) to predict the serotype of isolates by analyzing genes encoding the lipopolysaccharide (O) and flagellar (H) surface antigen genes.
+Additionally,  ABRicate was employed with the [AMRFinder](https://github.com/ncbi/amr) database (NCBI) to identify antibiotic resistance genes (ARGs).

 ```bash
 for i in `ls -1 *.fasta | sed 's/.fasta//'`